Police Scotland provide the following guidance on their website:

 If you or someone else has symptoms:

-If you think there may have been a sexual assault, click here for further options.
+If you think there may have been a sexual assault, click here (Sexual Violence & Abuse: It has happened to me) for further options.

 What will happen if you report an incident of spiking to Police Scotland?